 Fascinating to see the different beak shapes between a hunter of flying and creeping prey, and this Heron, who makes a living by fishing.
 Form follows function …

-And of course on a very different scale again – both of size and time – we can examine the twisted strata of these Cornish cliffs.
+On a very different scale again – both of size and time – we can examine the twisted strata of these Cornish cliffs.